 Most arbitrators will not extend these past practice rights to “work methods.”

-• Contract conflicting past practice: In this case the practice clearly conflicts with the contract language.
+In this case the practice clearly conflicts with the contract language.
 These are the hardest to prove, with most arbitrators coming out on the side of saying the contract should prevail.
-With a contract conflicting past practice an arbitrator may look at practices that have existed for very long times, happen very frequently, very clearly conflict with the contract and were very clearly known to both parties.
+An arbitrator may look at practices that have existed for very long times, happen very frequently, very clearly conflict with the contract and were very clearly known to both parties.
 In these cases the arbitrator may rule in favor of the practice.

-Example: The employer has never given Union Representatives "points" under the absentee system for attending union conventions, even though there are no provisions for this exclusion in the absentee system which is part of the contract.
+Example: The employer has never given Union Representatives “points” under the absentee system for attending union conventions, even though there are no provisions for this exclusion in the absentee system which is part of the contract.
 This has been going on for ten years.
-The union notifies management each year as to who will be attending the convention.
-In this case although the practice conflicts with the contract it probably would be considered a valid past practice.
+Each time, the union notifies management as to who will be attending the convention.
+In this case although the practice conflicts with the contract, it probably would be considered a valid past practice.

 The employer must notify the union of its intent to end the past practice and must bargain with the union, if the union requests to bargain.
 After bargaining the employer may end the past practice.